Safe Haven: FAQ

 To make sure that your baby gets the care it needs, they may ask for health information so the adoptive parents are aware of any possible conditions the baby may have or may inherit.
 You may fill out a health history form when you arrive at the hospital or print out and complete a Medical Questionnaire.
 You do not have to tell the hospital staff your name or any other information.
 If you don't want to give the baby to a staff member, you don't have to as long as you leave the baby at a hospital.
 Some hospitals even have a crib or bassinet for you to put the baby in.

-If I go to a police station instead of a hospital, can I just leave my baby there?
+If I go to an emergency services provider instead of a hospital, can I just leave my baby there?

-No. If you take the baby to a police station, you must give the baby to a police officer.
+No. If you take the baby to a police station, you should give the baby to an emergency services responder.
 If you wish to provide any health information about the infant, you may print out and complete a Medical Questionnaire.

 Where can I get more information?